nagasudhirpulla/taming_python/blog/skills/sftp_setup.md

 * Private key can be changed easily from time to time without changing the user's OS password
 * Access of SFTP client can be easily revoked by just removing the client's public key from the authenticated list, without locking out or modifying the OS user account

-## Setup private key based authentication in windows
+## Setup public key based authentication in windows
 ### Step 1 - Create a public and private key pair
 * Public and private keys can be generated using one of the below methods
 * The public key will be added to a text file in the SFTP server